Safi of Persia: Reign

+Private Diwan (Court building) of Shah Safi I of Persia.

 Safi was crowned on 28 January 1629 at the age of eighteen.
 He ruthlessly eliminated anyone he regarded as a threat to his power, executing almost all the Safavid royal princes as well as leading courtiers and generals.
 He paid little attention to the business of government and had no cultural or intellectual interests (he had never learned to read or write properly), preferring to spend his time drinking wine or indulging in his addiction to opium.
 Supposedly, however, he abhorred tobacco smoke as much as his grandfather did, going as far as to have those caught smoking tobacco in public killed by pouring molten lead in their mouths.

-A European portrait of Shah Safi.

 The dominant political figure of Safi's reign was Saru Taqi, appointed grand vizier in 1634.
 Saru Taqi was incorruptible and highly efficient at raising revenues for the state, but he could also be autocratic and arrogant.

+Surrender of the Safavids under Mihrab Khan to the Mughal general Qulij Khan Turani at the Siege of Bost (1638).